RESEARCH

 COOPERATION IN COMPLEX SOCIETIES: HOW DOES ETHNIC DIVERSITY AFFECT PROSOCIAL BEHAVIOR IN CONTEMPORARY COMMUNITIES?

-I study solidarity and cooperation in diverse communities and have projects in New York City, Milan, and Eastern Germany investigating the relationship between ethnic heterogeneity and collective outcomes.
+I study solidarity and cooperation in diverse communities and have projects in Europe and North America investigating the relationship between ethnic heterogeneity and collective outcomes.
 I use an experimental approach (field, lab-in-the-field behavioral games, and natural experiments) to answer three groups of questions:

 1) In-group/Out-group Dynamics: What is the effect of out-group exposure? what explains variation in levels of prosocial behavior across communities? and what is the relationship between in-group and out-group prosociality?